Seattle Area Charter & Guided Sport Fishing

 What fishing techniques do you use?

 Puget Sound - Most Puget Sound salmon fishing is done trolling with down-riggers, using light to medium tackle.
 We fish with lots of different lures and sometimes bait.
+If we are bottom fishing, you will have a rod and reel in your hand to fish.

 Do you need a fishing license?

-Yes, if you are 16 years of age or over.
+Yes, if you are 15 years of age or over.
 We are a licensed dealer and carry one-day licenses on the Puget Sound Charter boat.
 The cost is $10 per person whether you are a resident or non-resident of Washington.

 Types of Licenses to Buy Online from WDFW.